SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 ### Overlay

 When using a payment menu integration (including Instrument Mode), Trustly will now be opened in a modal.
-(This is unlike the Trustly instrument implementation where it opens inside the same frame).
+(This is unlike the Trustly payment method implementation where it opens inside the same frame).
 The modal will close once the interaction at Trustly is finished.

 ### Trustly Express